Community Life Standards Policy

 “Complainant” means the person filing a Complaint

 “Decision” means a decision made following a Direct Investigation, Formal Investigation or an appeal process

 “Direct Investigation” means an investigation carried out by a Responding Officer in accordance with the Procedures

 “Formal Investigation” means an investigation carried out by a minimum of two investigators in accordance with the Procedures

 “Interim Measures” means non-disciplinary conditions or restrictions placed on a person who is alleged to have committed Gender-Based or Sexual Violence.

 “Respondent” means the Student who is alleged to have committed Misconduct

-“Restorative Justice Process” means the process set out in section 7.0
+“Restorative Resolution” means the process set out in section 7.0

 “RJP Summary” means a summary of a Restorative Justice Process